fergiemcdowall/norch/doc/API.md

 API: https://github.com/fergiemcdowall/search-index/blob/master/doc/API.md#defaultpipeline

+### /concurrentAdd

+Use this method when several sources are adding documents simultaneously

 ### /createSnapshot

 Creates a snapshot of the index which is then available for export under `/latestSnapshot`

+### /import

+Import or merge an existing snapshot into this index

 ## DELETE